logicmonitor/lm-logs-gcp/README.md

 LM_COMPANY_NAME = xyzgov
 LM_COMPANY_DOMAIN = gov.us

+If LM_COMPANY_DOMAIN is not set, by default it will be set as "logicmonitor.com".

 ## Export logs from Logging to Pub Sub
 - Go to the Logging page and filter the logs that need to be exported.
 - Click **Actions > Create** sink and under **Sink details**, provide the name.